 We believe that Arcadis benefits from the diverse backgrounds within our Executive Leadership Team and Supervisory Board.
 The background target for the Executive Board requires that at least one member shall have experience in the global design, the engineering and/or the consulting industry or adjacent thereto.
-In the Executive Leadership Team, at least 30% of members shall have experience in the global design, the engineering and/or the consulting industry or an industry adjacent thereto.
+In the Executive Leadership Team, at least 30% of members shall have experience in the global design, the engineering and/or thereto.
 Arcadis met these targets in 2023.